Ney History, Family Crest & Coats of Arms

 The German surname Ney simply means "new."
 It is likely that the name was first given as a nickname to a newcomer to an area, and was passed down as a hereditary surname to the original bearer's descendants.

 The surname Ney was first found in various regions of Germany.
 Due to its nickname origins, it is likely that the name emerged independently as a surname in many different places, creating several original branches of the Ney family, each of which played an important role in the development of medieval society.

-Important Dates for the Ney family
+Early History of the Ney family

 This web page shows only a small excerpt of our Ney research.
 Another 75 words (5 lines of text) covering the years 1577, 1647, 1704, 1727, and 1767 are included under the topic Early Ney History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Neu, Ney, Neye, Neyge, Nige, Nue and others.